sujato/cullavagga/dpcv-project.md

 We are lucky these days to have very powerful “diffing” software, which can do the job of the *devas*, examining two texts and pinpointing any differences between them.
 I will describe below how this can be accomplished from a technical perspective.

-One of the issues I have encountered in doing this sort of work is that experienced scholars are usually busy and have many projects.
-So if we expect them to devote many hundreds of hours to a project like this, we may have to wait a long time.
-Fortunately, much of the work can be done at a reasonable price by less experienced workers.
-We can then use the scholars’ time efficiently by having them review the final work.

 From a project management perspective, I propose the following:

-1. Type the manuscript twice by a commercial firm.
+1. Type the manuscript twice.
 2. The two versions are diffed, the differences compared with the manuscript images, and the two versions merged as one.
 3. The merged text is further diffed against a modern edition of the same text, and any remaining typos or issues checked once more against the manuscript.

 This will, I hope, produce an accurate text.
 Stages two and three would ideally be done by people with some knowledge of Pali, but they need not be experienced scholars.
 The job is not to assess the most likely or accurate reading, but simply to check what is in the manuscript.
 Thus I suggest we may be able to get students or graduates to do this.
 However it’s possible that even these stages might be done by a commercial firm.

-Once a reasonably accurate version is achieved, the final text can be supplied to scholars for perusal at their convenience.
+Once an accurate version is achieved, the final text can be supplied to scholars for perusal at their convenience.
+Any future corrections can be incorporated at any stage.

 The target script for the typing should be latin, as this has become the international standard.
 The [ISO 15919](https://en.wikipedia.org/wiki/ISO_15919) conventions should be followed.
 For the convenience of the typists, it may be easiest to type in [Velthuis](https://en.wikipedia.org/wiki/Velthuis) and convert to ISO 15919.